Akuli/oomph/docs/syntax.md

 Imports must be first, but otherwise, the order of toplevel declarations in an Oomph program usually doesn't matter.
 To make this work, the compiler processes the parsed code in the following steps:
-1. Make names of classes, typedefs, unions and imported files available for subsequent steps.
+1. Make names of classes, typedefs and imported files available for subsequent steps.
 No more types are defined after this step, although details about the types are not made available yet; we don't know what methods are available in each class, for example.
-2. Process typedef contents and union contents.
+2. Process typedef contents.
 This is done in a separate step because it involves referencing other types, possibly defined later in the file.
 3. Process arguments and return types of functions, methods and classes.
 These may use typedefs, which is fine, because the actual type corresponding with each typedef